nmacedo/MSV/Algorithms/SpanningTree/README.md

 ### Description

+The models assume an arbitrary network (the configuration of the problem) over which the spanning tree is calculated dynamically.

 ### Development history
 * The original model is distributed with the Alloy Analyzer.
 * The Alloy/Electrum models are a slight variation of the original, and have been used in the benchmarks of the FSE'16 *[Lightweight specification and analysis of dynamic systems with rich configurations](http://nmacedo.github.io/pubs.html#fse16)* paper.